 Fort Myers Beach is a short 20-minute drive from Southwest Florida International Airport (RSW); and my first stop.
-From here I can access Estero Island, a 7-mile long strip with a pristine beach.
+From here I can access Estero Island, a 7-mile-long strip with a pristine beach.

 Thomas A. Edison, one of America’s most famous inventors, gave the world the stock ticker, the incandescent lamp, and the phonograph.
 He spent his winters on this estate from the turn of the century onwards.
 At the time, the estate was just a parcel of land accessible only by the Caloosahatchee River, but later you could reach it by railroad.

 The estate covers 25 acres and has three homes, including Henry Ford’s property next door, caretaker cottages, a laboratory, botanical gardens, and a museum.
 Henry Ford, inventor of the Ford Motor Car, and Thomas Edison were lifelong friends and were often visited by their peers.
-Edison spent much of his time working on many of his inventions while at the Estate.
+Edison spent much of his time working on many inventions at the Estate.
 Many of these are visible on the property today.

-The magic hour is when the sun starts to set, the tide recedes and orange flames dance on the water.
+The magic hour is when the sun starts to set, the tide recedes, and orange flames dance on the water.
 The beach is covered with shells and sea creatures scurry to bury themselves in the sand.

 Fort Myers Fishing Pier is a fantastic spot to take in Florida’s famous sunsets.
 Restaurants surrounding the pier offer excellent seafood dishes for which Florida is well known.
 As you stroll by, live music pours out of bars and restaurants.
-After dinner, visitors can order a cocktail, sit on a patio and absorb the ambiance of Fort Myers.
+After dinner, visitors can order a cocktail, sit on a patio and absorb the ambience of Fort Myers.

 The Islands – Sanibel and Captiva

-The islands are covered in beautiful Palm trees and low rise buildings (one or two stories).
+The islands are covered in beautiful Palm trees and low-rise buildings (one or two stories).
 Much of the Islands have been preserved in their natural state.